-While this film seems archaic by present-day standards, it was far ahead of its own time.
-It also ushered in the concept of filming Broadway musicals with rows of chorus girls flashing a lot of leg.
-That idea was taken much further by Busby Berkeley a few years later, but this is a seminal film and well worth study by serious film buffs.
+While "The Broadway Melody" (1929), directed by Harry Beaumont, may seem archaic by present-day standards, it was far ahead of its own time.
+"The Broadway Melody" also ushered in the concept of filming Broadway musicals with rows of chorus girls flashing a lot of leg.
+That idea was taken much further by Busby Berkeley a few years later, but "The Broadway Melody" initiated the idea and thus is a seminal film in Hollywood history and well worth study by serious film buffs.

 It is difficult to rate this film because of its transitional nature.
 But I find it hugely entertaining for several reasons.
 I love the fact that it doesn't abide by stifling conventions that came into effect shortly after this film was made, and I find the characters very real in their uninhibited rawness.
 There is some terrific emoting which by later standards might be considered over the top, but strikes me the right way.
 Finally, there are some authentic glimpses of a long-gone age which I, as a lover of history, find fascinating.